DRAFT ONLY

 Introduction

 Paul continues to deal with personal matters in this passage.
 He writes about his desire to visit Rome on his way to Spain, but first he must deliver the gifts of the Gentiles to the needy believers in Jerusalem.
-To that end he asks for the prayers of his readers that if it is God's will, his plans might be brought to completion.
+To this end he asks for the prayers of his readers that if it is God's will, his plans might be brought to completion.

 The passage

 v26.
-These gifts to poor believers in Jerusalem were freely given.
-It was not a levy imposed by the Jerusalem church.
+These gifts to poor believers in Jerusalem were freely given; it was not a levy imposed by the Jerusalem church.

 v30-32.
 Paul now encourages his readers to pray for him.
-First, he indicates by what authority the prayer should be offered.
-By our Lord Jesus.
+First, he indicates by what authority the prayer should be offered, namely, by our Lord Jesus.
 Second, the basis of the prayer is the love of the brotherhood made real through the indwelling presence of the Spirit of Christ in each believer.
 Third, he describes the style of the prayer as earnest, urgent.
 It is better to understand the text as asking them to "struggle" in prayer, rather than to pray with Paul for his missionary "struggle".
 Fourth, he outlines the content of the prayer.
 He asks to be "rescued from the unbelievers".
 Romans 10:16 and 11:31 indicates that the word is best translated "disobedient", and so he is probably thinking of the pharisaic members of the Jerusalem church (the judaizers), rather than unbelieving Jews.
 The second part of his request puts the positive side.
 May his ministry be "acceptable to the saints".
-The struggle over the place of the Law in the life of a believer was a contentious issue.
-Paul's "Lutheran" stance disturbed the law-bound believers.
-Ultimately the prayer is for brotherly love, a prayer request that is clearly in the will of God.
-This realized, Paul may then joyfully, rather than sadly, visit the church in Rome.

 Let there be love

-For some years, one of my mates lived in a boarding house.
-Actually I think the experience nearly destroyed his stomach.
-He ended up in hospital with a fat overload.
-I don't think they were into healthy cooking.
+For some years, one of my friends lived in a boarding house.
+Actually, I think the experience nearly destroyed his stomach; he ended up in hospital with a fat overload.
+I don't think the cooks at the boarding house were into healthy eating.

 Discussion